ap-atul/wavelets-ext/README.md

 # Wavelets-Extension
 A re-implementation of Wavelets package using Cypthon to improve the speed.

-All the functions are similar to the main Wavelets repository
+All the functions are similar to the main Wavelets repository.
+The sole purpose of this project is to be used in audio de-noising of sound files.

 ## Building
 * Clone the repo